michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0046.md

 - n: in ancient Greece, a ruler who had seized power without legal right to it
 - n: any person who exercises power in a cruel way
 ### Family
-tyrant: tyrannise, tyrannize, tyrannous, tyrants+;tyrannise: tyrannised, tyrannises, tyrannising;tyrannize: tyrannized, tyrannizes, tyrannizing;tyrannous: tyrannously
+- tyrant: tyrannise, tyrannize, tyrannous, tyrants+
+- tyrannise: tyrannised, tyrannises, tyrannising
+- tyrannize: tyrannized, tyrannizes, tyrannizing
+- tyrannous: tyrannously
 ### Examples
 - On Twitter, Douthat wrote, “I’d rather risk defeat at my enemies’ hands than turn my own cause over to a incompetent tyrant.”
 - “Great Ambition unchecked by principle . . . is an unruly Tyrant.”